MaG21/dotfiles/README.md

 &gt; Wait a second ... `make` !? ... wot?
 MMM ...

-&gt; Yes my friend! you could say `make` to work in parallel
+&gt; Yes my friend! you could make `make` work in parallel with a simple option.

 #### To install the environment in parallel run:
 ```sh